aaalexliu/portfolio-docs/src/docs/iot-monitoring/index.md

 ![1793BA13-165F-4F08-B86E-21A8408860CD.jpeg](1793BA13-165F-4F08-B86E-21A8408860CD.jpeg)

 After trying out a dozen or so frameworks/libraries/tools, I had one lesson drilled into me – none of the features matter you can't get them to work.
 And to get fix something when its breaks, good documentation and an active community are critical.
-My experience with Alibaba's documentation and developer community were not ideal, in both English and Mandarin, and I did not want tear my hair out again digging through a labyrinth of incomplete and sometimes incorrect documentation again.
+My experience with Alibaba's documentation and developer community, in both English and Mandarin, were not ideal, and I did not want tear my hair out again digging through a labyrinth of incomplete and sometimes incorrect documentation again.
 Although Grafana wasn't as visually impressive I convinced the startup that they would save themselves immense headaches and costs by using something with complete documentation and an active community.

 [^1]: [https://blog.timescale.com/blog/what-the-heck-is-time-series-data-and-why-do-i-need-a-time-series-database-dcf3b1b18563/](https://blog.timescale.com/blog/time-series-data-why-and-how-to-use-a-relational-database-instead-of-nosql-d0cd6975e87c/)